 Evaluate the Process, Not the Product

 So we’ve seen some of the pitfalls, but what can we do about it?
 First, it is always important to evaluate a product with your own staff who will actually be using it.
 And this requires real stick time with the product.
 I’ve seen way too many product evaluations where the vendor SE is the only person that actually uses the product.

 The SE runs a slick demo, sets up an evaluation, pops in every few weeks to interpret the results, and everything looks fine.
-But once he’s gone, it quickly becomes apparent that no one can use the system quite like he did.
+But once he’s gone, it quickly becomes apparent that no one can use the system quite as he did.
 So it’s critically important that your team is actually doing the evaluating.
 It will take some time to get them trained, but it’s the only way you’ll know that it works for you.
 And if your team can’t find the time to learn the product, that should be a major red flag that the product is going to end up as shelfware.

 Getting Next Generation With Adaptive Responses

 Next, take a hard look to see where the product creates work and potentially removes work for your staff.
 Is it fully automated?
 How does it deal with uncertainty?
 Can it adapt based on context?
 How does it fit in with your other products and workflows?
 These are the types of questions that will reveal how much time and effort staff will need to spend to support the product.

 For example, at Preempt we see an anomaly as the first step of a process.
 What else do we know that can help us understand the real risk?
 What are the user’s roles and privileges?
 What do we know about the device and its location?
 What other events might be in play?
 What can we learn from the SSO or VPN solutions?
 But eventually, we will run through everything that we already know, so we have to ask new questions.
 For example, if the user is behaving strangely, we might challenge the user to verify their identity via multi-factor authentication.
 Then with new information, we can make informed decisions on the next step.